The European Citizens’ Initiative is very much alive

 Smarter organisers: In the first few years of the ECI’s existence, most initiatives – 21 out of 40 filed proposals – were refused by the European Commission as they were deemed to “fall manifestly outside the competences of the Commission to propose legislation”.
 But since September 2014 when the “Stop TTIP” initiative to block the trans-Atlantic trade deal was refused, only one initiative has been rejected.

 Independent court: In February 2017, the EU General Court for the first time annulled a Commission decision refusing the registration of an ECI.
-The case stemmed from a 2013 ECI called “Minority Safe Pack” which promotes the rights of ethnic minorities within member states across the EU.
+The case stemmed from a 2013 ECI called “Minority Safe Packexternal link” which promotes the rights of ethnic minorities within member states across the EU.
 At first, the Commission refused the ECI but the court nullified that decision.
 As a result, the Commission reversed its ruling and registered the Minority Safe Pack initiative on April 3.

 A more supportive infrastructure: When the ECI was founded on April 1, 2012, interested citizens and organisers had very little support in using it.
 The public institutions were as inexperienced as the citizens themselves.
 But this has since changed, step by step.
-Today, both NGOs and public institutions have developed supportive tools for information gathering, translation and legal consultancy when it comes to the ECI.
-At the upcoming annual ECI Day, the European Commission and the European Parliament will present new contributions to a more supportive infrastructure.
+Today, both NGOs and public institutions have developed supportive tools for information gatheringexternal link, translationexternal link and legal consultancyexternal link when it comes to the ECI.
+At the upcoming annual ECI Day,external link the European Commission and the European Parliament will present new contributions to a more supportive infrastructure.

 Political momentum: With democracy in retreat in many parts of the world, the European Union is trying to regain its political momentum as a powerhouse for economic success, political stability and human rights.
-Even refused initiatives like the Stop TTIP ECI have influenced political discussions.
-On March 20, the European Commission published a roadmap regarding drinking water as a direct response to the successful “Right to Water” initiative.
+Even refused initiatives like the Stop TTIP ECIexternal link have influenced political discussions.
+On March 20, the European Commission published a roadmapexternal link regarding drinking water as a direct response to the successful “Right to Waterexternal link” initiative.

-A year ago, observers had almost declared the ECI dead.
-Now it’s back in the public spotlight, with a petition to strengthen it supported by more than 40,000 Europeans.
+A year ago, observers had almost declared the ECIexternal link dead.
+Now it’s back in the public spotlight, with a petition to strengthen itexternal link supported by more than 40,000 Europeans.
 It has become a transnational tool for digital and direct democracy, empowering citizens to promote similar tools at the local, regional and national levels.